IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 In some instances, all the care services data would be combined into a single central server for easier access.
 In most cases this server would pull data from various source servers (such as a Facility Registry or Health Worker Registry) and link the resources together.
+This registry may also include healthcare service content.

 The following actors, transactions, and resources shall be used.